Tuesday, April 24, 2007

 We sipped our sparkling wine cocktails and nibbled on chicken skewers with lemon aioli, mushroom terrine served on pita and phyllo parcels of braised beef.

-hostel here in Toronto.
+As usual, it was good catching up with Lorenz.
+We had met at the hostel here in Toronto.
 We'd both arrived from Europe, about a week apart, searching for something from this place.
 We'd meet once every few months and compare notes about how we felt about this city.
 Our conclusions are the same.

-about life in general, I noticed half of the bar was reserved, each table had seats on opposite sides, set in a general circular formation.
+This particular evening as we swapped impressions and experiences about life in general, I noticed half of the bar was reserved, each table had seats on opposite sides, set in a general circular formation.
 Then came the Singles.
 One by one they came through the door, chatted to someone at the bar and were handed their name badges.
 In this harem-esque setting, Singles are preparing to flirt, flatter and fawn upon each other for a night of Speed Dating!

 After observing and amusing ourselves with their collective body language (some very forlorn Singles.
 Out of practice?
 Or out of touch?) we left them to their 3 min bursts of endorphins.
 I hope they found what they were looking for.